From R&D Director to Senior Management in Biotech: What the Transition Actually Requires

 In R&D, your authority comes from depth.

-That's technical authority—and it's what built your career.
+That’s technical authority — and it’s what built your career.

-But senior management operates on enterprise judgment.
+Senior management operates on a different form of authority: enterprise judgment.

-That means:
+That includes:

-• Allocating resources across functions you don't personally run
+Allocating resources across functions you don’t personally run

-• Representing the company's strategic direction to the board, investors, or partners
+Representing the company’s strategic direction to the board, investors, or partners

 The shift isn’t from leading to not leading.